When Your Heart Stops Beating: Recording and production

 The original +44 logo, utilized in many promotional kits for the record.

 The addition of other members to +44 came gradually.
 Both Hoppus and Barker were wary of making their new outfit anything like their previous band, and Barker suggested adding a woman to the fold would "really change it up".
 He invited his friend Carol Heller of the all-girl punk quartet Get the Girl to write with the band.
 Barker had first met Heller in his early days living with promoter Bill Fold.
 Heller shared vocals with Hoppus on most of the band's early demos.
 Meanwhile, Hoppus invited friend Shane Gallagher to play guitar on a few tracks the band began working on, and he soon joined the group.
 Barker had previously been in one of his first bands, Doyt, with Gallagher, though it "never got out of [his] garage".
+In developing the songs, Hoppus found that working without DeLonge, his longtime creative partner, created unfamiliar terrain.
+Hoppus admits in his memoir that he came to recognize how much he relied on their musical dialogue: the friendly competition, the mutual challenge to improve, and the instinctive ability they had to elevate one another's ideas.
+In DeLonge's absence, Hoppus frequently questioned his own instincts and talent, wondering whether he had contributed as much to blink-182 as he thought.
+Barker remained committed to the project, but he was also navigating multiple responsibilities—producing hip-hop, launching clothing brands, and filming a reality TV show—which added pressure to an already delicate rebuilding process.

-Production on the record moved along swiftly once the duo purchased their own North Hollywood studio, which they dubbed Opera Music.
+Production on the record moved along swiftly once the duo purchased their own North Hollywood studio, which they dubbed Opra Music.
 The space—which featured two recording rooms, a lounge and a small outdoor courtyard—was purchased in October 2005 from former Poison guitarist Richie Kotzen.
 After moving all band gear into the new recording center, the entire direction for the band changed course significantly, opting for a more rock-based sound.
 Hoppus and Barker had believed the electronic elements would always be a startup method and nothing more; Hoppus told label executives near the beginning of the project that "We’re just using these tools at the beginning to start off this thing."
 Heller became uneasy with the new direction and, with a desire to start a family, parted ways with the band by the end of the year.
 Barker admitted the chemistry between Heller and the rest of the band was never truly there.
 Shortly afterward, friend Craig Fairbaugh came in to observe and listen and play to songs; he was later asked to become the fourth member of the group.
+Fairbaugh had previously toured as a guitarist for the Transplants.